drecouse/refl/README.md

 #refl_config_tool(MY_TARGET)
 ```

 The LLVM development libraries must be installed to build the library.
+Currently 21.1.0 is tested to work.
+Older versions are not supported.

 ## Examples
 Multiple small examples are provided to showcase the capabilities of the library.
 In increasing order of complexity: